-Since the commencement of the Company's cost focus campaign in the fourth quarter of 2024, we have seen high employee engagement in identification and implementation of various cost focus initiatives throughout the organization.
+Since the commencement of the Company's cost focus initiative in the fourth quarter of 2024, we have seen high employee engagement in identification and implementation of various cost saving measures throughout the organization.
+The Company is on track to exceed the overall target of \$25.0 million on a run rate basis, by the end of the year.